gurukulams/gurukulam/site/content/books/tn-stateboard/12-biology/botany/plant_ecology/ecosystem/functions-of-ecosystem.md

 The circulation of carbon between organisms and environment is known as the **carbon** **cycle**.
 Carbon is an inevitable part of all biomolecules and is substantially impacted by the change in global climate.
 Cycling of carbon between organisms and atmosphere is a consequence of two reciprocal processes of photosynthesis and respiration.
 The releasing of carbon in the atmosphere increases due to burning of fossile fuels, deforestration, forest fire, volcanic eruption and decomposition of dead organic matters.
 The details of carbon cycle are given in the figure.

-{{< figure "images/books/12-biology/botany/eco-system/7.12:diagrammatic-sketch-showing-carbon-cycle.png" "w-25 float-left">}}
+{{< figure "images/books/12-biology/botany/eco-system/7.12:diagrammatic-sketch-showing-carbon-cycle.png" "w-25 float-start">}}

 Figure 7.12: Diagrammatic Sketch showing Carbon cycle